Gerald Matticks: Operation Springtime

 Lekkes later testified at other trials in 2002 and 2003 that he regularly took cardboard boxes containing about $500,000 in cash from the Hells Angels as payments to the West End Gang.
 Lekkes also testified that the frozen chickens and turkeys that Matticks was so generous in donating to Catholic charities at Thanksgiving and Christmas times were stolen from container ships meant to export the chickens to grocery stores in Europe.
 Inspired by Lekkes's example, John McLean, one of Matticks's lieutenants, agreed to turn Crown's evidence and to testify against Matticks's son, Donald, in exchange for an 8-year prison sentence.
 Lekkes received a 7-year prison sentence with the promise that he would receive a new identity and police protection for the rest of his life when he was released, and as a result Donald Matticks pleaded guilty in December 2002 rather than face extradition to the United States, where he was wanted on charges of smuggling cocaine.
 Donald Matticks was accused of importing some $2.1 billion worth of drugs, consisting of 44 tons of hashish and 265 kilograms of cocaine in the years 1999 and 2000.
 The drugs were sold by the Hells Angels in Quebec, Ontario and New Brunswick.
-A spokesman for the Port Authority stated that Donald Matticks's conviction was not an issue for them because Donald Matticks was not technically an employee of the port during his 15 years as a checker, but rather of the Maritime Employers Association, a statement that Sher and Marsden used as evidence of the ineffectual reponses to the Port Authority to the power of the West End Gang.
+A spokesman for the Port Authority stated that Donald Matticks's conviction was not an issue for them because Donald Matticks was not technically an employee of the port during his 15 years as a checker, but rather of the Maritime Employers Association, a statement that Sher and Marsden used as evidence of the ineffectual responses to the Port Authority to the power of the West End Gang.

 During his time in prison, Matticks became a friend of Danny Wolfe, the imprisoned leader of the Indian Posse gang.
 As Matticks was illiterate while Wolfe was literate, the latter wrote and read letters for the former.
 Wolfe in a letter to his brother Richard wrote "Running the fucking shit yet he couldn't read or write".
 When Wolfe asked Matticks as to why he was illiterate, he received the reply that his family was so poor that he had to work as a child rather than attend school.
 Matticks served as a mentor for Wolfe, recounting his youth in a working-class Montreal neighborhood and recalled how the West End Gang fought off the attempts by the Mafia to take over the port of Montreal.
 In Montreal, Matticks is widely considered to be a folk hero, seen as the champion of the working class, and his conviction led to a campaign to have him released early.